jEnbuska/none-dux/README.md

       arr: []                               //valid
     })}
     ```
- * Adding new root level values after init does not work:
+ * Adding new root level values after init, does not work:
    * instead you should init something like 'temp' object if you have changing data
    ```
    const initialState = {